 You Have Failed Me: Ooze disintegrates his bird Mooks after they fail to stop the Power Rangers from going towards the Great Power and report back to him about this.

-You Have Outlived Your Usefulness: After brain-controlling all of the children's parents in the city, in order so they can work as his mind-controlled slaves to help build his weapons of mass destruction, once the task is completed, Ivan then sends the parents to walk off a cliff to their doom.
+You Have Outlived Your Usefulness: After brain-controlling all of the children's parents in the city finish building his weapons of mass destruction Ivan then sends the parents to leap off a cliff to their doom.

 Your Size May Vary: Interestingly, the Zords in the movie are scaled down considerably from the series.
 Whereas in the show the monster and Megazords are taller than most of the buildings, the Ninja Megazord here couldn't be more than about 10-12 stories tall (individual zords were only about 3 stories tall).
 This is due to the fact that much of the filming for the CGI was in real locations and not just a model set on a sound stage, the Falconzord especially wouldn't be able to fly between the buildings if it was any bigger.
 Though the tower Ooze uses as a weapon would have to shrink considerably for it to work the way it does.